 Note to applicants applying for positions at Alouette Correctional Centre for Women: The privacy and dignity of female inmates is a fundamental aspect of supervision.
 As a result, Correctional Officer posts in this centre are staffed by female officers only.

 For complete details on this opportunity, please review the attached job profile.
-For more information about this posting, please contact: BCCorrections.Recruiting@gov.bc.ca .
+For more information about this posting, please contact: BCCorrections.Recruiting@gov.bc.ca.
 PLEASE DO NOT APPLY TO THIS EMAIL ADDRESS.
 For more information about how to create or update your profile and how to submit your application, please refer to the Job Application page on the MyHR website.

-Applications will be accepted until 11:59 p.m.
-Pacific Time on the closing date of the competition.
+Applications will be accepted until 11:00 p.m. on the closing date of the competition.

 In order to be considered for this position, your application must clearly demonstrate how you meet the selection criteria outlined below: